httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The JWS algorithm MUST NOT be `none` and MUST NOT be any algorithm with a JOSE Implementation Requirement of `Prohibited`.

 # Including a Message Signature in a Message
-Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` HTTP header fields, both defined within this specification.
+Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` HTTP fields, both defined within this specification.

-An HTTP message signature MUST use both headers: the `Signature` HTTP header field contains the signature value, while the `Signature-Input` HTTP header field identifies the covered content and parameters that describe how the signature was generated.
-Each header MAY contain multiple labeled values, where the labels determine the correlation between the `Signature` and `Signature-Input` fields.
+An HTTP message signature MUST use both fields containing the same labels: the `Signature` HTTP field contains the signature value, while the `Signature-Input` HTTP field identifies the covered components and parameters that describe how the signature was generated.
+Each field contains labeled values and MAY contain multiple labeled values, where the labels determine the correlation between the `Signature` and `Signature-Input` fields.

-## The 'Signature-Input' HTTP Header {#signature-input-header}
+## The 'Signature-Input' HTTP Field {#signature-input-header}
-The `Signature-Input` HTTP header field is a Dictionary Structured Header {{!RFC8941}} containing the metadata for one or more message signatures generated from content within the HTTP message.
+The `Signature-Input` HTTP field is a Dictionary Structured Field {{!RFC8941}} containing the metadata for one or more message signatures generated from components within the HTTP message.
 Each member describes a single message signature.
 The member's name is an identifier that uniquely identifies the message signature within the context of the HTTP message.
-The member's value is the serialization of the covered content including all signature metadata parameters, using the serialization process defined in {{signature-params}}.
+The member's value is the serialization of the covered components including all signature metadata parameters, using the serialization process defined in {{signature-params}}.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792